Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers: Experiments and Results

 Finally, we explore dimensional shifts in addition to a stark domain shift.
 Leveraging our new proposed loss (\cref{sec:loss}), our \ac{da} framework (\cref{sec:domain_adaption}), and our 2D-3D projection function (\cref{sec:tl_framework}), we pretrain models on raw satellite images for the challenging task of 3D vessel graph extraction on a synthetic and a real dataset.
 Our experiments on the VesSAP dataset \cite{todorov2020machine} show strong improvements in all graph similarity and object detection scores (see \cref{table:main_results} E).
 The self-supervised method also displays improvements, which, however, do not reach our method's performance.
 Similarly, our method roughly doubles the object detection metrics on the 3D MRI dataset compared to the baselines (see \cref{table:main_results} D).

 We do not report results for naive pretraining because, in contrast to our method, it simply does not allow for 2D-to-3D TL.
 Our ablation in \cref{sec:ablation} shows results for applying our projection function only, without any use of our other proposed contributions.
 When studying the lower-performing baselines, we observe that self-supervised pretraining with MoCo v3 leads to higher improvements in the real microscopic vessel data compared to the synthetic MRI dataset.
-Both datasets have complex topologies that require supervised training (see \cref{sec:results_roads} ), but only the real dataset has high intensity variations, which can be efficiently learned in a self-supervised setting.

-The qualitative results in \cref{fig:qual_results} and the Supplement indicate that the 3D tasks were often unsolvable without our methodological contributions.
+Both datasets have complex topologies that require supervised training (see \cref{sec:results_roads} ), but only the real dataset has high-intensity variations, which can be efficiently learned in a self-supervised setting.
+The qualitative results in \cref{fig:qual_results} and the Supplement indicate that the 3D tasks were often unsolvable without our contributions.